PHPCSStandards/PHP_CodeSniffer/.github/CONTRIBUTING.md

     If your change is complex, make sure you add a proper commit message explaining what you have done and why.
 * Please clean up your branch before pulling your PR.
     Small PRs using atomic, descriptive commits are hugely appreciated as it will make reviewing your changes easier for the maintainers.
-* Only open your PR when you've finished work on it and you are confident that it is ready for review.
+* Only open your PR when you've finished work on it, and you are confident that it is ready for review.
 * Please make sure your pull request passes all continuous integration checks.
     PRs which are failing their CI checks will likely be ignored by the maintainers or closed.
 * Please respond to PR reviews in a timely manner.

-Your time is valuable and we appreciate your willingness to spend it on this project.
+Your time is valuable, and we appreciate your willingness to spend it on this project.
 However, the maintainers time is also valuable and often, more scarce, so please be considerate of that.

 ## Licensing